Transcendence and normality of complex numbers via Hurwitz continued fractions: Hurwitz continued fractions

 \subsection{Regular cylinders}

-We recall two important properties of regular cylinders. some results on geometric sequences.
-The first one tells us that every infinite sequence in $\scD$ with large terms is full.
-The second proposition reveals the symmetries of the family of regular cylinders.
+We recall two crucial properties of regular cylinders.
+The first property tells us that every infinite sequence in $\scD$ with large terms is regular.
+The second proposition establishes symmetries of the family of regular cylinders.